David-Durst/embeddedHaskellAetherling/theory/Partition.md

 1. isomorphisms for nesting the partitions and converting between the sequence and space-time primitives

 ## Goals
-What do I want to do?

-I want to take a partition in the sequence language and schedule it in space-time.
+The goal is to allow the user to write `Partition` and `Unparitiion` in the sequence language and schedule it with a slowdown in the space-time IR.
-For all the prior operators, this has been done in 3 steps:
+For all the prior operators, this required operators and rewrite rules:
 1. Define space-time operators:
   1. a fully parallel, space operator
   1. a fully sequential, time operator
-1. Define isomorphisms
+1. Define isomorphisms-based semantics-preserving rewrites
-  1. isomorphism from seq operator to space operator
+  1. rewrite from seq operator to space operator
-  1. isomorphism from seq operator to time operator
+  1. rewrite from seq operator to time operator
-  1. isomorphism from the seq operator to the nested version
+  1. rewrite from the seq operator to the nested seq operator
 1. Define scheduling rewrite rules
   1. To schedule fully parallel, convert each seq operator to the space one
+  1. To schedule fully sequential, convert each seq operator to the time one
   1. To schedule partially parallel, nest each one with the slowdown factor as the outer SSeq length.
     1. The outer operator becomes the time operator
     1. The inner operator becomes the sequence operator

-Scheduling is done by converting Seqs to TSeqs and SSeqs with a certain slowdown.
+Scheduling is then performed by converting Seqs to TSeqs and SSeqs with a certain slowdown.
 Slowdown by a factor s does one of three things:
 1. s == 1 - make all nested Seqs into SSeqs
 1. s > 1, s < n of top Seq - split top nested Seq into TSeq (s) (SSeq (n /
    s) inner) and make all inner Seqs into SSeqs
 1. S > 1, s > n of top Seq - make top Seq into TSeq (n) inner, and slowdown inner by (n / s)

-For partition, will receive input from a Seq and emit to an Seq (Seq).
+`Partition` receives input from a Seq and emit to an Seq (Seq).
-Since at most only one of the Seqs in a nesting gets split during scheduling, the needed types for scheduled partition are:
+Since at most only one of the Seqs in a nesting gets split during scheduling, the following cases must be handled when scheduling.
+For each case, we provide a sketch of the space-time operators that handle it:
-1. SSeq -> SSeq (SSeq) - `Partition_s_ss`
+1. `SSeq -> SSeq (SSeq)` - `Partition_s_ss`
-1. TSeq -> TSeq (TSeq) - `Partition_t_tt`
+1. `TSeq -> TSeq (TSeq)` - `Partition_t_tt`
-1. TSeq (SSeq) -> TSeq (SSeq (SSeq))
+1. `TSeq (SSeq) -> TSeq (SSeq (SSeq))`
   1. This type signature can be produced by either
     1. splitting the outer TSeq into a TSeq (SSeq) - `Partition_ts_tss_split_t`
     1. splitting the inner SSeq into a SSeq (SSeq) - `Map_t (Partition_s_ss)`
-1. TSeq (SSeq) -> TSeq (TSeq (SSeq))
+1. `TSeq (SSeq) -> TSeq (TSeq (SSeq))`
   1. This type signature can be produced by either
     1. splitting the outer TSeq into a TSeq (TSeq) - `Partition_ts_tts_split_t`
     1. splitting the inner SSeq into a TSeq (SSeq) - `Partition_ts_tts_split_s`

-The third type must be produced by splitting the inner SSeq into two SSeqs.
-Therefore, it i There are two ways to produce the last two.
-Either, the outer TSeq is split into a TSeq (SSeq) or the inner SSeq is split into a SSeq (SSeq).
+Some of the cases require custom operators because:
+1. Any Space-Time `Partition` must have `TSeq`s on both input and output.
+   Otherwise, it's number of input and output clocks will not be equal.
+   Therefore, in cases like 4.1.2, `Map_t (Partition_s_st)` would be insufficient.
+1. Implementing `Partition` to only operate on atom types is much simpler than allowing it to operate also on `SSeq`s.
+Since we're already adding another `Partition` operator to handle case 4.1.2, we might as well add the other two custom operators `Partition_ts_tss_split_t` and `Partition_ts_tts_split_t` and make the implementation easier.

 ## Partition Sequence Operators
 1. `Partition no ni :: Seq (no*ni) t -> Seq no (Seq ni t)`
-7. `Unpartition no ni :: Seq no (Seq ni t) -> Seq (no*ni) t`
+1. `Unpartition no ni :: Seq no (Seq ni t) -> Seq (no*ni) t`

 ## Partition Space-Time Operators
 1. `Partition_t_tt no ni :: TSeq (no*ni) 0 t -> TSeq no 0 (TSeq ni 0 t)`
 1. `Unpartition_t_tt no ni :: TSeq no 0 (TSeq ni 0 t) -> TSeq no 0 (TSeq ni 0 t)`